lextudio/ProjectRover/README.md

 # Project Rover

-Avalonia 11 UI carried over from the Codemerx decompiler app, now wired to the ILSpy decompiler backend.
-Project Rover keeps the modern Codemerx UI while gracefully replacing the JustDecompile engine with ILSpy.
+Project Rover is a cross-platform desktop UI for ILSpy, focused on giving macOS and Linux users a first-class experience (Windows too).
+It succeeds the now-deprecated AvaloniaILSpy with native packaging and a modern shell.
+The UI foundation originated in the CodeMerx decompiler app.

 ## Quick start